opensearch-project/documentation-website/_security-analytics/threat-intelligence/api/findings.md

 # Alerts and Findings API

-The threat intelligence Alerts and Findings API helps retrieve information about alerts and findings found from threat intelligence feeds.
+The threat intelligence Alerts and Findings API retrieves information about alerts and findings found in threat intelligence feeds.

 ---